 Who knows this situation: you cook way too much, store the leftovers in the fridge, forget about them and finally the leftovers end up in the garbage.
 We show you 5 steps to limit the waste of food in your household:

-It is important to plan your needs before you go shopping.
+- Smart shopping: it is important to plan your needs before you go shopping.
 Make a shopping list and take a look at your fridge and cupboards to see what you have left (maybe take a photo).
 Buy what you need, i.e. what is consumed, and beware of tempting promotions and advertising.
 For smart shopping, choose unpackaged, local and seasonal products.
 Last tip: don't go shopping on an empty stomach, hunger will encourage you to buy more than you need!

-Store your food in glass food containers.
+- Optimal storage: store your food in glass food containers.
 This can extend the durability.
 Glass containers preserve the taste of food.
 Act according to the first-in-first-out principle.
 You can also freeze food that you do not eat on time.
 In addition, keep-fresh tins made of glass are also suitable for baking, warming, serving, keeping fresh or freezing food.

-We often have eyes that are bigger than our stomach!
+- Correct portioning: we often have eyes that are bigger than our stomach!
 Try to portion correctly just before cooking.
 If there is any leftover food, store it in airtight glass jars for better storage.
 Be creative to use your leftovers in a new recipe or take them with you to eat the next day at work.
 If you still need to dispose of food, do so in a composting facility near you.

-Take the time to cook, to reduce stress and forget the problems of everyday life.
+- Fun with Cooking: take the time to cook, to reduce stress and forget the problems of everyday life.
 Dedicate one day a week to recycling leftovers (if you do not want to cook or do not have time).
 You can dry leftover vegetables or herbs or prepare good sauces.
 With fruit you can make juices, syrups or jams.

-Cook for yourself, your family, your friends.
+- Enjoying together: cook for yourself, your family, your friends.
 Too many leftovers after dinner?
 Share them with your friends or neighbours.

 Note: Do not put the lids in the oven or microwave.